Florida Paralegal Career and Salary Guide

 1. Earn a degree or certificate in paralegal studies.

-Earning an associate’s degree, certificate, or bachelor’s degree from one of the paralegal schools in Florida can help candidates build their skill sets and become more competitive applicants for paralegal positions.
-The American Bar Association (ABA) has approved 11 paralegal education programs in Florida.1
+Earning an associate degree in legal studies, certificate in paralegal studies, or paralegal bachelor’s degree from one of the paralegal schools in Florida can help candidates build their skill sets and become more competitive applicants for paralegal positions.
+The American Bar Association (ABA) has approved 10 paralegal education programs in Florida.1

 2. Gain experience.